-The Whakatāne district is abundant with indigenous wildlife.
-Kiwi, our iconic national bird, literally live in our back yards.
+Kiwi, literally live in our backyards here.
 Residents and visitors to the area have the unique opportunity to walk into the bush and step into kiwi territory.
-This exceptional set of circumstances has led to recognition of Whakatāne as the ‘Kiwi Capital of the World™’.
+This exceptional set of circumstances has led to Whakatāne gaining the tile of ‘Kiwi Capital of the World™’.

 One of the many rewards which flows from the Whakatāne Kiwi Project is improvement of the local biodiversity as a whole.